 5. The 10/42 Ignores Papyrological Evidence

 I have already mentioned that the literary sources we have from antiquity come down primarily in medieval manuscripts.
 However, in more arid regions of the Mediterranean (particularly southern Egypt) documents from antiquity itself survive written on papyri.
 Papyrology is the study of such documents.
-I see no reason why medieval texts should count as sources in Habermas and Licona’s number but papyrological sources should not.
+I see no reason why texts preserved in medieval manuscripts should count as sources in Habermas and Licona’s statistic but papyrological sources should not.

 Other valuable papyri about Tiberius can be found with even simple Google searches: http://en.wikipedia.org/wiki/Papyrus_Oxyrhynchus_240.

 To my knowledge there is not a single papyrus dating to Jesus’ lifetime that mentions him.
-Granted, we do have historically unreliable papyri that mention Jesus centuries later (and his twin brother).
+Granted, we do have historically unreliable papyri that mention Jesus centuries later (which also include a lot of apocryphal gems, such as Jesus having a twin brother).
 However, if we compare the ratio of solely contemporary papyrological sources it is ~100/0 in favor of Tiberius versus Jesus.

 6. The 10/42 Ignores Numismatic Evidence

-Now, to be fair, I would not expect an obscure Galilean like Jesus to have coins minted of him (granted Alexander of Abonoteichus, another prophetic figure, managed to pull it off).
+Now, to be fair, I would not expect an obscure Galilean like Jesus to have coins minted of himself (granted Alexander of Abonoteichus, another ancient prophetic figure living c.
+105-170 CE, managed to pull it off for the snake-god of his cult).
 That being said, I only bring this up to address Turner’s claim: “If one is going to doubt the existence of Jesus, one must also reject the existence of Tiberius Caesar.”
-If all other evidence suddenly vanished and we were only left with ancient currency, we would know about Tiberius and not know anything about Jesus.
+If all other forms of evidence suddenly vanished and we were only left with ancient currency, we would still have contemporary evidence for Tiberius and none for Jesus.
 One more point for Tiberius.

 8. Not All Historical Sources Are Equal

 A point that should not be forgotten in stacking all these numbers is that not all pieces of evidence are equal.
 Merely providing lists of authors, like Habermas and Licona did, creates the illusion that all sources are equal.
-But would one expect 100 tweets on Twitter to be more reliable than a single history book?
+But would one expect 100 issues of the National Enquirer to be more reliable than a single history book?
 We have already seen that many of the sources for Tiberius were written either during or much closer to his life, whereas Jesus’ are distant second, third, and fourth generation accounts.

 But beyond this, we also have more reliable sources for Tiberius that provide much more historical information about his life than what is available Jesus.
-Paterculus is a contemporary, eye-witness historian who records Tiberius’ military campaigns, Tacitus has 6 books in his Annales that document Tiberius’ reign on a chronological basis, and Suetonius wrote a historical biography of him.
-In contrast, no contemporary historian documents Jesus and the much later historians who do mention him only do so in tiny quips than furnish little to no details about his life.
-Instead, our primary source material for Jesus is Paul’s epistles, which treat theology rather than history, and the Gospels, which are ahistorical hagiographies comprised of symbolism and parables.
+Paterculus is a contemporary, eyewitness historian who records Tiberius’ military campaigns, Tacitus has 6 books in his Annals that document Tiberius’ reign on a chronological basis, and Suetonius wrote a historical biography of him.
+In contrast, no contemporary historian documents Jesus and the much later historians who do mention him only do so in tiny quips that furnish little to no details about his life.
+Instead, our primary source material for Jesus is Paul’s Epistles, which mostly treat with theology rather than history (though they do include a few biographical details about Jesus), and the Gospels, which are ahistorical hagiographies comprised of symbolism, legends, and exaggeration.
 To sum it up, we have earlier, fuller, and more reliable historical sources for Tiberius, whereas for Jesus we have late, ahistorical, and unreliable religious texts.